 Sometimes planning for a mulligan can make sense.
 If just starting out in astrophotography, for instance, is going straight for the expensive full frame DSO forever camera at the outset a wise decision?
 Maybe it makes better sense to gauge one’s interest and capabilities by starting with a less capable DSO camera and declare the mulligan and buy the forever camera only if the experience with the first camera goes well.

 From a value perspective, this might be a reasonable approach as there are value offsets to the cost of the first camera.
 The obvious one with dollar signs attached is being able to recover some of the money spent by selling the first camera after moving on to the forever camera.
 But perhaps of even greater value is the confidence gained before spending the big bucks on the full frame camera.

-Astronomy is expensive, even on a good night, so astronomers should strive to make cost effective purchases that meet their needs.
+Astronomy is an expensive habit, excuse me, I meant hobby, even on a good night, so astronomers should strive to make cost effective purchases that meet their needs.
 Thinking through mulligan scenarios is a way to do this.
 To plan for or to avoid a mulligan are equally valid considerations that can help an astronomer make the best use of their astronomy dollars.

 © 2021 Jim Johnson